 While the Board has ultimate responsibility for the affairs of the Company, it has established a number of Board Committees to assist it in carrying out more effectively its oversight of the operations and business affairs of the Company.
-These Board Committees consist of the Audit Committee, Risk Management Committee and Sustainability Committee.
+For the financial year ended 31 December 2023 ("FY2023"), these Board Committees consisted of the Audit Committee, Risk Management Committee and Sustainability Committee.
 All the Board Committees have been constituted with clear Board-approved written terms of reference setting out their compositions, authorities and duties, and any changes thereto also require the Board's approval.